NuGet/NuGetDocs/site/Docs/Workflows/Using-NuGet-without-committing-packages.markdown

 	</configuration>

-The `disableSourceControlIntegration` setting instructs version control systems like TFS to ignore the NuGet packages folder to the pending check-ins list.
+The `disableSourceControlIntegration` setting instructs version control systems like TFS to ignore the NuGet packages folder when determining files to check in.

 With this in place, any time a project is compiled, the build task will look at each project's _packages.config_ file and for each package listed, ensure that the corresponding package exists within